Query-Efficient Agentic Graph Extraction Attacks on GraphRAG Systems: Experiment Details

 \textbf{Novelty Threshold}: We use an adaptive threshold: $\tau^{(t)} = \tau_{\text{init}} \cdot \frac{\epsilon^{(t)}}{\epsilon_{\text{init}}}$ for all experiments, where $\tau_{\text{init}} = 0.15$ and $\epsilon_{\text{init}} = 0.3$.
 The exploration probability $\epsilon^{(t)}$ decays from $0.3$ to a minimum of $0.05$ with decay factor $\gamma$ per turn (domain-specific as above), resulting in $\tau^{(t)}$ ranging from approximately $0.15$ (early stages) to $0.025$ (late stages).
 This adaptive design ensures the policy transitions from broad exploration in early stages to focused exploitation in later stages.

-\textbf{Query Budgets:} We run $T = 1000$ queries for domain-specific datasets (medical, agriculture), $T = 400$ and $T=500$ queries for novel 9 and novel 13 subgraph dataset to account for their different sizes and complexity.
-For Novel full dataset, we run $T=2000$ for budget and time cost consideration.
+\textbf{Query Budgets:} We run $T = 1000$ queries for domain-specific datasets (medical, agriculture), $T = 400$ and $T=500$ queries for novel 9 and novel 13 subgraph datasets to account for their different sizes and complexity.
+For the Novel full dataset, we run $T=2000$ for budget and time cost consideration.